Tonyrefail: Buildings of note

-One of the most notable buildings in Tonyrefail is Collenna House, a three-story mansion originally built in 1093, which overlooks the village.
-The house is believed to have been built by the Welsh noble, Einion ap Collwyn who after a dispute with Iestyn ab Gwrgant, married Iestyn's only daughter, Nest.
-The two are said to have set up home at Collenna House and it was around this time that they founded the old church of St. John.
-Collenna House would eventually become home to the Prichard family, who trace their line back to the house's original Norman occupants.
-One of the more notable members of the Prichard family, who would eventually die at Collenna house, was Reverend Richard Prichard, Vicar of Llandaff.
-His son, John Prichard was a renowned Welsh architect who was responsible for restoration work at Llandaff Cathedral and many other local churches.
-To the southwest is Mynydd Maendy, a hill top which contains a wind farm; the admin offices are situated in Tonyrefail.
+One of the most notable buildings in Tonyrefail is Collenna House, a three‑storey mansion originally built in 1093, which overlooks the village.
+The house is believed to have been built by the Welsh nobleman Einion ap Collwyn, who, after a dispute with Iestyn ab Gwrgant, married Iestyn's only daughter, Nest.
+The two are said to have set up home at Collenna House, and it was around this time that they founded the old church of St John.
+Collenna House would eventually become home to the Prichard family, who trace their lineage back to the house's original Norman occupants.
+One of the more notable members of the Prichard family, who would eventually die at Collenna House, was the Reverend Richard Prichard, Vicar of Llandaff.
+His son, John Prichard, was a renowned Welsh architect who was responsible for restoration work at Llandaff Cathedral and many other local churches.
+To the south‑west is Mynydd Maendy, a hilltop that contains a wind farm; the administrative offices are situated in Tonyrefail.

-During May 2013 the listed Savoy Theatre, situated on Collenna Road, received permission from Rhondda Cynon Taff County Borough Council's Development Control Committee to re-open, having been closed for some 10 years before.
+In May 2013, the listed Savoy Theatre, situated on Collenna Road, received permission from Rhondda Cynon Taf County Borough Council's Development Control Committee to reopen, having been closed for approximately ten years.